orsonteodoro/muslx32/README.md

 * Check and fix packages that use constant numbers for syscalls.
 The syscall needs to added/or'ed by __X32_SYSCALL_BIT or 0x40000000.
 * Check all sizeof(void*) and similar to be sure they are in the 4G address range if porting from 64 bit code.
 * Replace all important longs that assume 64-bit as long long.
 In x32, long is actual 4 bytes.
+* Check and fix the build system scripts--inspect both the linker flags and the compiler flags and constants--if it did not provide a special case for x32 ABI.

 ### Where can we meet on IRC?